ramonfigueiredo/flask-posts/README.md

 #### Deploy your application to Heroku

 The next step is to push the application's repository to Heroku.
 First, you have to get a place to push to from Heroku.
-You can do this with the ```sh heroku create ``` command:
+You can do this with the ```heroku create``` command:

 ```sh
 pip install Flask gunicorn